experimentalpolitics/immigration/material/design.md

 In this section, we want to ask you a few questions about immigration.

-**[immig_attitude]** Do you think the number of immigrants from foreign countries who are permitted to come to the United States to live should be...?
+**[immig]** Do you think the number of immigrants from foreign countries who are permitted to come to the United States to live should be...?

 1. Increased a lot
 2. Increased a little